skip to content

 This program involves collaboration between faculty and students.
 All science majors have access to outdoor “natural laboratories,” well-equipped labs, opportunities to do undergraduate research, student organization events and extracurricular activities.
 Faculty and staff provide a breadth of expertise spanning the broad field of environmental science.
 We have extracurricular activities through the Sustainability Practices & Research Center (SPARC) and Environmental Ambassadors programs, and opportunities for undergraduate research, internships and volunteering are also available.

-You will learn to view and interpret Earth's surface as a complex system that supplies the requirements and resources for viable natural ecosystems and healthy human communities.
+Learn to view and interpret Earth's surface as a complex system that supplies the requirements and resources for viable natural ecosystems and healthy human communities.
+You also will conduct research in the outdoor laboratory of northern Utah’s mountains and lakes, along with our modern and well-equipped laboratories on campus.

 Upon graduation, you’ll have gained important skills in critical thinking, data collection, data analysis and communication that will allow you to address interdisciplinary problems in an ever-changing world.